-The concept of a reverse mortgage seems easy enough to understand.
-And it is, up to a certain point.
-However, there are many myths and misconceptions about reverse mortgages that–unfortunately–a lot of people still believe today.
+The concept of a reverse mortgage is easy to understand.
+However, the term “reverse mortgage” can lead to confusion and false assumptions about the details of the product.
+There are many myths and misconceptions about reverse mortgages that–unfortunately–a lot of people still believe today.
 For this reason, we’ve come up with a helpful article to help you differentiate between myth and fact when it comes to reverse mortgages.

 Myth #1: The lender or government will own your home

 It is important to know that you remain the owner of your home with a reverse mortgage.
 When you take out a reverse mortgage, the lender is simply adding a lien on the title to ensure that it will regain the money it lends.
 You, as the homeowner, get to keep the title of the home in your name.

 Myth #2: You will have to make monthly payments